José M. Hernández: Endorsements

-Hernández received the endorsement of Democracy for America, and was selected as one of the Dean Dozen supported in 2012.
-In November 2012, Hernández lost to the incumbent, Congressman Jeff Denham, in the General Election for California's new 10th District.
+Hernández received the endorsement of Democracy for America and was selected as one of the Dean Dozen supported in 2012.
+In June 2012, he received an endorsement from the California Labor Federation, an AFL-CIO affiliate.
+On November 6th 2012, Hernández lost to the incumbent, Congressman Jeff Denham, in the General Election for California's new 10th District.
 Hernández finished in the polls with 46 percent of the vote.

 Fundraising

 Most of Hernández's campaign funds came from outside his district and many donations came from left-wing political action committees and public employee unions.
 Speaking of his fundraising Hernández said, "there aren't any special interest groups that are going to come back and say I have to vote for something.
 I don't believe they're going to influence me in making decisions on what's best for my district."
-Hernández said that he does not think organizations like teachers unions to be special interest groups.
+Hernández said he does not think organizations like teachers' unions are special interest groups.

 Speculation

 Since his 2012 loss, Hernández has made multiple public statements regarding potential future campaigns.
 In March 2016, Hernández said, "I ran for Congress in 2012 but I lost in a close race.
 Now I'm thinking about making a comeback, maybe in 2018."

 Hernández filed papers to challenge incumbent Democratic Representative Josh Harder in the 9th district in 2022, but ultimately did not run.